Teaching

 Prof Dr Jana Costas

-Secretariat: Anette Hübner
+Office: Anette Hübner

 Office hours

-Monday and Wednesday 9am-12pm or by appointment.
+Monday and Wednesday 9am-12pm or by appointment

 Room: HG 031